top of page

 Aboriginal Flag

-The YPCA acknowledge the Traditional Owners of the land where we play and live, the Wurundjeri people of the Kulin nation and pay our respects to Elders past and present.
+The YPCA acknowledge the Traditional Owners of the land where we play and live, the Wurundjeri people of the Kulin nation and pay our respects to Elders past, present and future.
 We celebrate the stories, culture and traditions of Aboriginal and Torres Strait Islander Elders of all communities who also live on this land.

 CONTACT